- Plan Your Visit

 You find an injured or sick bird in your backyard- she’s still breathing and needs help.
 What should you do?
 Here are three steps:

 During intake, please give as much information as possible concerning the location you found the bird, any possible predators in the area, and how quickly you were able to bring the bird in.
-These will help the veterinary staff give the best care possible.Donate to help local birds.
+These will help the veterinary staff give the best care possible.Donate To Help Big Country Birds

 So, you’ve spotted a baby bird on the ground and it doesn’t appear sick or injured.
 What do you do next?